nkhine/iTools-Documentation/itools/handlers.rst

             >>> file = TextFile()
             >>> print file.database
             None
-            >>> print file.uri
+            >>> print file.key
             None
             # Add the new file
             >>> db.set_handler('/tmp/test.txt', file)
             >>> print file.database
             <itools.handlers.database.Database object at 0x2b1392fdd590>
-            >>> print file.uri
+            >>> print file.key
             file:///tmp/test.txt

-        The file handler is attached to the database at the given URI reference.
+        The file handler is attached to the database at the given key reference.

-  .. method:: del_handler(reference)
+  .. method:: del_handler(key)

-        Removes the handler at the given URI reference.
+        Removes the handler at the given key reference.
 If it is a folder removes all its content recursively.

   .. method:: copy_handler(source, target)

-        Copies the handler from the given *source* URI reference to the given *target* URI reference.
+        Copies the handler from the given *source* key reference to the given *target* key reference.
 If it is a folder the all its content is copied recursively.

   .. method:: move_handler(source, target)

-        Moves the handler from the given *source* URI reference to the given *target* URI reference.
+        Moves the handler from the given *source* key reference to the given *target* key reference.
 If it is a folder the all its content is moved.

 All modification methods do the changes in-memory.
 Changes can be later